alexandremahdhaoui/ipxe-manager/README.md

 ### Assignment

-Because the `ipxe-api` should not endorse any `scheduler` or `assigner` role, but serve the purpose of other processes, assignments should be authored by them.
+Because the `ipxer` should not endorse any `scheduler` or `assigner` role, but serve the purpose of other processes, assignments should be authored by them.

 This purpose is served by the `Assignment` CRD.